jafarilab/ocrRBBR/README.md

 ocrRBBR is an R package to infer Boolean rules linking chromatin accessibility (ATAC-seq peaks) to gene expression (RNA-seq) in both bulk and single-cell multiomic datasets.
 The package identifies combinations of OCRs (Open Chromatin Regions) that best predict the expression state of a target gene.

 Features

-1. Predict Boolean regulatory rules using bulk-level multiome datasets.
-2. Support for single-cell multiome datasets.
-3. Handles RNA-seq and ATAC-seq data with matching cell/sample identities.
+- Supports bulk and single-cell multiome data with paired RNA-seq and ATAC-seq per cell or sample.
-4. Outputs interpretable Boolean rules with associated metrics.
+- Outputs interpretable Boolean rules with associated performance metrics.
-5. Parallel computing support for faster processing of large datasets.
+- Enables parallel computing for faster processing of large datasets.

 <br>